franzageek/WinEFIMounter/README.md

 ## Errors

 ### Flushing procedure failed
 WinEFIMounter is a simple script.
-If you scroll through the code, you will see that it's just about 400 lines long, and the Mounting and Unmounting parts of the program are literally made of 3 lines of code each.
+If you scroll through the code, you will see that it's **just about 400 lines long**, and the Mounting and Unmounting parts of the program are literally made of **3 lines of code** each.
 And those are DiskPart commands!

 Other parts of WinEFIMounter are really simple too, such as the "Open partition in Command prompt" option (which literally consists in the "start cmd /k Z:" command) or the "Exit" option (it's all about showing the credits screen and resetting all the variables).

-The only part that can appear a little more complex iis the cloning part.
+The only part that can appear a little more complex is the cloning part.
 You see, a lot of stuff is involved there.

 This is the step-by-step description of what happens at the moment of cloning: